-To find out more about what the Equality Act 2010 means for you, call Disability Rights UK Student Helpline on 0330 995 0414 or visit disabilityrightsuk.org
+To find out more about what the Equality Act 2010 means for you, call Disability Rights UK Student Helpline on 0330 995 0414 or visit disabilityrightsuk. org/disabled-students-helpline

 Wherever you are studying, it might be useful for other people to know about your epilepsy.

 This means they can help you if you have a seizure at school or college.
 But you may want to choose who you tell about your epilepsy.
 The important thing is to find a balance that you are happy with.

 For some people, having epilepsy won't affect how well they get on at school, college, or university.

 However, it may be worth thinking about the following:

-- If you take AEDs, and they make you feel sleepy or tired, it may be more difficult to concentrate or learn new information. - After a seizure you might feel confused or tired, so it's important that you have time to fully recover.
+- If you take ASM, and it makes you feel sleepy or tired, it may be more difficult to concentrate or learn new information. - After a seizure you might feel confused or tired, so it's important that you have time to fully recover.
 Your teacher or lecturer might go back over key information for you if you ask them.
 Or a friend might be able to explain what you missed. - Schools, colleges, and universities are required to give you support if you need it.
-If your epilepsy affects your school or college work, talking to a teacher, or to the college, about ways they can support you may be helpful. - For more about epilepsy and education visit epilepsysociety. org.uk/about-epilepsy/information-parents/school-educationand-epilepsy or epilepsysociety.org.uk/living-epilepsy/ university-and-epilepsy getting around
+If your epilepsy affects your school or college work, talking to a teacher, or to the college, about ways they can support you may be helpful.

+For more about epilepsy and education visit epilepsysociety.org.uk/university -and-epilepsy